Periodic homogenization with an interface: The multi-dimensional case: Tightness of the family

-\begin{proof}[Proof of Theorem~\ref{theo:tight}] Recall that we defined the process $Y^\eps = X^\eps + \eps g(\eps^{-1} X^\eps)$ in Section~\ref{sec:mainresult}.
-Note then that, just as in \cite[Prop.~2.5]{1}, the tightness of the laws of $X^{\eps}_{x}$ is equivalent to that of the laws of $Y^{\eps}_{x}$.
-Therefore, all that remains to be shown is that we have the bound (\ref{lemma 1.4.4'}) for the law of $Y^\eps$, uniformly over $\eps \in (0,1]$.
-The approach that we use is to consider separately the martingale part and the bounded variation part for $Y^{\eps}_{y}$ given by \eref{e:defY}, and to show that the probability of either of these moving by at least $\frac{\rho}{2}$ during a time interval $\delta$ tends to zero uniformly over the initial condition.
+We now turn to the following. \begin{pf*}{Proof of Theorem \ref{theo:tight}} Recall that we defined the process $Y^\eps= X^\eps+ \eps g(\eps^{-1} X^\eps)$ in Section \ref{sec:mainresult}.
+Note then that, just as in \cite{1}, Proposition 2.5, the tightness of the laws of $X^{\eps}_{x}$ is equivalent to that of the laws of $Y^{\eps}_{x}$.
+Therefore, all that remains to be shown is that we have the bound (\ref {lemma 1.4.4'}) for the law of $Y^\eps$, uniformly over $\eps\in(0,1]$.
+The approach that we use is to consider separately the martingale part and the bounded variation part for $Y^{\eps}_{y}$ given by (\ref{e:defY}), and to show that the probability of either of these moving by at least $\frac{\rho}{2}$ during a time interval $\delta$ tends to zero uniformly over the initial condition.